hannguyen18/Data-analysis---Instacart-Market-Basket-/README.md

 Instacart is an American company that operates a grocery delivery and pick-up service in the United States and Canada.
 The company offers its services via a website and mobile app.
 The service allows customers to order groceries from participating retailers with the shopping being done by a personal shopper.
-The online grocery landscape is characterized by increasing competition, including some backed by large companies linked to Instacart
-(such as AmazonFresh + Whole Foods, the most well-known Instacart partner until 2018).

 In the last few years, Instacart has spent resources on building a competitive advantage expanding alcohol delivery, increasing user engagegement, and launching outside the United States.
-In 2019, Instacart delivers alcohol in 14 states plus Washington DC.

 This project takes a deeper look at the performance of the alcohol segment up to 2017.
-By collecting data and its relation to the grocery core business.
+By collecting data and its relation to the grocery business.

 ## Summary